open-ephys/bonsai-onix1-docs/articles/tutorials/tune-readsize.md

 So far, all this occurs on the host-side.
 Meanwhile, on the ONIX-side:

--   If ONIX produces new data before the host is able to consume the data in the API-allocated buffer, this new data is added to the end of the ONIX Hardware Buffer FIFO.
-The ONIX hardware buffer consists of 2GB of RAM that belongs to the acquisition hardware (it is _not_ RAM in the host computer) for the sole purpose of temporarily storing data that is waiting to be transferred to the host.
-ONIX transfers data from the hardware buffer to the host once the host is ready to accept more data.
+-   If ONIX produces new data before the host is able to consume the data in the API-allocated buffer, this new data is added to the back of ONIX hardware buffer FIFO.
+The ONIX hardware buffer consists of 2GB of RAM that belongs to the acquisition hardware (it is _not_ RAM in the host computer) dedicated to temporarily storing data that is waiting to be transferred to the host.
+Data is removed from front of the hardware buffer and transferred to the host once it's ready to accept more data.
--   If the memory is allocated on the host-side and the transfer is initiated by the host API before any data is produced, ONIX transfers new data directly to the host bypassing the hardware buffer.
+-   If the memory is allocated on the host-side and the data transfer is initiated by the host API before any data is produced, ONIX transfers new data directly to the host bypassing the hardware buffer.
 In this case, ONIX is literally streaming data to the host _the moment it is produced_.
 This data becomes available for reading by the host once ONIX transfers the full `ReadSize` bytes.

 ## Tuning `ReadSize` to Optimize Closed Loop Performance